 Compare the latest mobile phones from all the top manufacturers below

-HTC are behind some of the most popular handsets on the market today.
-HTC specialise in touchscreen, smartphone and PDA mobiles.
+From the One range to the revived Desire smartphone brand, HTC is behind some of the most popular handsets on the market today.

 Teaming high-end cameras with quality materials, LG handsets offer some of the most luxurious mobile communication experiences yet.